taataa/tapspace/docs/dev/index.md

     $ npm start

-Finished example apps load the `taaspace` bundle from [unpkg CDN](https://unpkg.com/).
+Finished example apps load the `tapspace` bundle from [unpkg CDN](https://unpkg.com/).
 This way we avoid storing compiled files to the repository, although we still need to publish them to NPM.
-Bundles served by unpkg have URLs similar to `unpkg.com/taaspace@5.0.0/dist/taaspace.min.js`.
+Bundles served by unpkg have URLs similar to `unpkg.com/tapspace@5.0.0/dist/tapspace.min.js`.
 Although the version tag can be omitted, the most robust practice is to specify the version which for the example app has been designed.

-Example apps can also be used for **manual testing** while developing taaspace core.
-In this case, however, the unpkg URL needs to be *temporarily* replaced with a local URL `../taaspace.min.js`.
+Example apps can also be used for **manual testing** while developing tapspace core.
+In this case, however, the unpkg URL needs to be *temporarily* replaced with a local URL `../tapspace.min.js`.
 The bundle at the local URL is served from `dist/` by the `examples/server.js`.
 But first, **build the bundle** into `dist/` by:

     $ npm run build